-- Nurture cultural curiosity through planned and spontaneous heritage encounters that are personal and experiential.4 - Inventory existing and develop new heritage interpretative experiences (digital and analog) to increase visibility, improve access and broaden engagement.
+- Nurture cultural curiosity through planned and spontaneous heritage encounters that are personal and experiential. - Inventory existing and develop new heritage interpretative experiences (digital and analog) to increase visibility, improve access and broaden engagement.4 alive with meaningful and relevant engagement.